nicolas-tdc/weave/README.md

 - **bak | backup-task**

-*Backups the application or service*
+Backups the application or service
 ```bash
 ./weave.sh bak
 ```
-*Options*:
+Options:

-Development mode : -d|-dev
+*Development mode* : -d | -dev

-Single service execution : --s=<service-name>|--service=<service-name>
+*Single service execution* : --s=<service-name> | --service=<service-name>

-- bak-on | backup-enable
+- **bak-on | backup-enable**

-*Enables cron backups for the application and all its services*
+Enables cron backups for the application and all its services
 ```bash
 ./weave.sh bak-on
 ```

 - **bak-off | backup-disable**

-*Disables cron backups for the application and all its services*
+Disables cron backups for the application and all its services
 ```bash
 ./weave.sh bak-off
 ```